-Research from the University of South Australia (UniSA) has found university students are engaging in patterns of disordered eating, with a number of young women reporting skipping meals, purging or exercising to offset their calorific intake from alcohol.
+Research from the University of South Australia (UniSA) has found university students are engaging in patterns of disordered eating, with a number of young women taking measures to offset their calorific intake from alcohol.

 The study looked at the drinking patterns of 479 Australian female university students aged between 18 and 24, and found 82.7% had engaged in these patterns of behaviour, with more than 28% reporting they “regularly” skipped meals, consumed low-calorie or sugar-free drinks or purged or exercised to offset their calorific intake from alcohol.
 UniSA lead researcher and clinical psychologist, Alicia Powell-Jones, said the prevalence of these behaviours is “concerning”.

 “Due to their age and stage of development, young adults are more likely to engage in risk-taking behaviours, which can include drinking excess alcohol,” she said.

 “Excess alcohol consumption, combined with restrictive and disordered eating patterns, is extremely dangerous and can dramatically increase the risk of developing serious physical and psychological consequences, including hypoglycaemia, liver cirrhosis, nutritional deficits, brain and heart damage, memory lapses, blackouts, depression and cognitive deficits.”

 The study has labelled the patterns of behaviour “drunkorexia”; however, Australia’s national eating disorder and body image charity, the Butterfly Foundation, says terms like this are not encouraged as they can often trivialise behaviours that are associated with serious mental illness and health issues.

 Clinician and team leader of the Butterfly Foundation’s national helpline, Amelia Trinick, said these patterns of behaviour are certainly not foreign to counsellors, and indicate there is a “growing push towards compensatory behaviours”.